zhumingpassional/RLSolver/README.md

 # Key Technologies
 - **RL/ML tricks** such as learn to optimize.
 - **OR tricks** such as local search.
-- **Massively parallel sampling** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.
+- **Massively parallel environments** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.

 # Key References